 From that point on, however, Longmeadow handled the trap, finishing on an 8-2 run, and took a 14-point lead into the fourth quarter.

 "We had to settle down," Longmeadow coach Andrea Enright said.
 "We were a little frazzled at first.
-Our point guards had to take control and get the ball, settle us down and move the ball.

 "We knew we had to waste as much time off the clock as we could, so they didn't have a chance to get a run on us."